-26AD Lapsing and deemed refusal of applications for listing of medicine under section 26AE152 26AE Evaluation and listing of certain medicines153 26AF When the Secretary must not use restricted information in evaluating medicine for listing under section 26AE 26B Certificates required in relation to patents 26BA Approved form for notices 26BB Permissible ingredients 26BC Variation of determination under section 26BB- Minister's initiative 26BD Requirements relating to an application for variation of a section 26BB determination 26BDA Lapsing of application for variation of a section 26BB determination 26BE Evaluation of whether to make recommendation for variation of a section 26BB determination161 26BF Permissible indications 26BG Limitations on determination under section 26BF165 26BH Variation of determination under section 26BF- Minister's initiative 26BJ Variation of determination under section 26BF- application by person166 26C Certificates required in relation to patent infringement proceedings169 26D Requirements for interlocutory injunction171 27 Registration or listing number173 28 Conditions of registration or listing173 28A Certification of manufacturing steps outside Australia following application for listing179 29 Duration of registration or listing 29A Criminal offence for failing to notify adverse effects etc. of goods184 29AA Civil penalty for failing to notify adverse effects etc. of goods 29B Notification of adverse effects etc. where application withdrawn or lapses 29C Civil penalties for failing to notify adverse effects etc. where application withdrawn or lapses 29D Suspension of registration or listing 29E When suspension takes effect etc 29F Revocation of suspension
+26AD Lapsing and deemed refusal of applications for listing of medicine under section 26AE157 26AE Evaluation and listing of certain medicines158 26AF When the Secretary must not use restricted information in evaluating medicine for listing 2(1) under section 26AE 26B Certificates required in relation to patents 26BA Approved form for notices 26BB Permissible ingredients 26BC Variation of determination under section 26BB- Minister's initiative164 26BD Requirements relating to an application for variation of a section 26BB determination 26BDA Lapsing of application for variation of a section 26BB determination 26BE Evaluation of whether to make recommendation for variation of a section 26BB determination166 26BF Permissible indications169 26BG Limitations on determination under section 26BF170 26BH Variation of determination under section 26BF- Minister's initiative170 26BJ Variation of determination under section 26BF- application by person171 26C Certificates required in relation to patent 200 infringement proceedings 26D Requirements for interlocutory injunction 27 Registration or listing number 28 Conditions of registration or listing 28 28A Certification of manufacturing steps outside 204 Australia following application for listing 29 Duration of registration or listing 29A Criminal offence for failing to notify adverse 2711 effects etc. of goods 29AA Civil penalty for failing to notify adverse effects etc. of goods 29B Notification of adverse effects etc. where application withdrawn or lapses190 29C Civil penalties for failing to notify adverse effects etc. where application withdrawn or lapses191 29D Suspension of registration or listing 29E When suspension takes effect etc -

-29G Effect of suspension 190 30 Cancellation of registration or listing 30A Revocation of cancellation of registration or listing upon request 196 30AA Revocation of cancellation of registration or listing-payment of annual registration or listing charge 196 30B Publication of cancellation of registration or listing 30C Consultation with Gene Technology Regulator 30D Secretary may seek advice about classes of GM products or genetically modified organisms 30E Secretary to take advice into account Division n 2A-Public i notification, and recall, of therapeutic goods ,,,, .
-200 30EA Public notification, and recall, of therapeutic goods 200 30EB Publication of requirements 203 30EC Criminal offences for non-compliance with requirements 203 30ECA Civil penalty for non-compliance with requirements 204 30ED Powers of suspension and cancellation unaffected 204 30EE Saving of other laws 205 Division n 2B-Reporti ng medicine shortages and discontinuation of medicine 206 30EF Reporting medicine shortages 206 30EG Reporting discontinuation of supply of medicine 208 30EH What is a reportable medicine?
-210 30EI When is there a medicine shortage?
-210 30EJ Medicines Watch List 211 Division n 2C-Substitu ution of prescription medicine by pharmac ists 212 30EK Minister may declare a serious scarcity of medicine 212 30EL Substitution of prescription medicine by pharmacists 213 Division n 3-General 215 30F Criminal offences for goods exempt under section 18A not conforming to standards etc
+29G Effect of suspension 195

+30 Cancellation of registration or listing 195

+30A Revocation of cancellation of registration or listing upon request 201

+30AA Revocation of cancellation of registration or listing-payment of annual registration or listing 201

+200 charge

+30B Publication of cancellation of registration or listing

+30C 30D Consultation with Gene Technology Regulator 202

+30D Secretary may seek advice about classes of GM products or genetically modified organisms 203

+30E Secretary to take advice into account

+Division 2A-Public notification, and recall, of therapeutic

+goods 205

+30EA Public notification, and recall, of therapeutic

+goods

+30EB Publication of requirements 208

+30EC Criminal offences for non-compliance with requirements 208

+30ECA Civil penalty for non-compliance with

+requirements

+30ED Powers of suspension and cancellation unaffected

+30EE Saving of other laws 210

+ting medicine shortages and discontinuation

+of supp ly of medicine 211

+30EF Reporting medicine shortages 211

+30EFA Reporting changes to the period of a medicine shortage and resolution of a medicine shortage 213

+30EG Reporting discontinuation of supply of medicine 215

+30EH What is a reportable medicine?
+217

+30EI When is there a medicine shortage?
+218

+30EIA What is the period of a medicine shortage?
+218

+30EJ Medicines Watch List

+Division 2C-Substi tution of prescription medicine by

+pharma 219

+30EK Minister may declare a serious scarcity of -

+medicine 219

+30EL Substitution of prescription medicine by

+pharmacists 220